The Mayor's Office for Economic Opportunity311

 Child Care Tax Credit

-The Child Care Tax Credit provides low-income eligible families with a refundable tax credit to help pay for child-care expenses.
-When combined with the Federal and State childcare tax credits, a New York City family can receive over $6,000 yearly to help offset the cost of child-care.
-At the time of its creation, New York City was one of the only two cities nation-wide offering this local credit.
+The Child Care Tax Credit provides eligible low-income families with a refundable tax credit to help pay for childcare expenses.
+When combined with the Federal and State childcare tax credits, a New York City family can receive over $6,000 yearly to help offset the cost of childcare.
+At the time of its creation, New York City was one of the only two cities nationwide offering this local credit.

 Child Care Tax Credit Reports